occopus/docs/sphinx/source/user/createinfra.rst

   ``regionname``
     Regionname of for the ec2 cloud interface.
   ``image_id``
-    The identifier of the image behind the ec2 cloud to be instantiated to realise a virtual machine.
+    The identifier of the image behind the ec2 cloud to be instantiated to realize a virtual machine.
   ``instance_type``
-    The type of instance to be instantiated through EC2 when realising the virtual machine.
+    The type of instance to be instantiated through EC2 when realizing the virtual machine.
 This value refers to a flavour (e.g. m1.small) of the ec2 cloud.
 It determines the resources (CPU, memory, storage, networking) of the node.
   ``key_name``
     Optional.
 The name of the keypair to assign to the allocated virtual machine.
   ``security_group_ids``